ghostoptimizer/static-blog/content/projects/auto-provisionEC2/index.md

 ## Final Thoughts

 If you’re learning about DevOps/Cloud Engineering, I hope this gives you a nice small project to get your foot in the door.
-Take what’s useful, if you notice gaps or a cleaner pattern, feel free to share because I’m still learning as well, Ciao!
+Take what’s useful, if you notice gaps or a cleaner pattern, feel free to share, I’m still learning as well!